 Inside the Courtroom

-Housed in the Arthur Kane Center at the Law School, Chicago's varied legal clinics involve more than 200 students each year and permit them to represent clients with real-world legal problems under the guidance of the clinical faculty.
+Housed in the Arthur Kane Center at the Law School, UChicago's varied legal clinics involve more than 200 students each year and permit them to represent clients with real-world legal problems under the guidance of the clinical faculty.

 Students interview clients, investigate facts, negotiate with adverse parties, conduct discovery, draft briefs, draft legislation, and appear on behalf of clients in state and federal courts.
 The program maximizes its impact by focusing on cutting-edge advocacy that can change entire areas of the law.